nuxeo/nuxeo/nuxeo-distribution/README.md

 This application can be used to debug, test or develop nuxeo components that need a repository connection.

-Remoting will be also available in the future via Nuxeo Runtime.

 Built NXR is in `nuxeo-distribution-coreserver/target/`.

-It is available within Tomcat in `nuxeo-distribution-tomcat/target/`.
+It is packaged within Tomcat in `nuxeo-distribution-tomcat/target/` (see "coreserver").

 ### Nuxeo CAP